-Just Stop Oil: M25 protests to be halted immediately
+Just Stop Oil: M25 protests to be halted

 They added they were giving government a pause "to do the right thing".

+The group's activists have been responsible for four days of action on the M25 during the past week.

+It has said it wants the government to halt new licences for the exploration of oil and other fossil fuels in the UK.

-In a statement, Just Stop Oil told Prime Minister Rishi Sunak: "Today is Remembrance Day.
+In a statement, a group spokesperson told Prime Minister Rishi Sunak: "Today is Remembrance Day.
 We call on you to honour all those who served and loved their country."

 Just Stop Oil is an environmental activist group founded after Extinction Rebellion and Insulate Britain, with organisers from both at the helm.